Tumppi066/BIRDNEST-Reaktor-Answer/README.md

 in the /Backend folder.
 Then open the index.html file in your browser.

-If the intended use case is to publish the web app, it can be done with nginx, I have included it and it can be started by running nginx.exe
+If the intended use case is to publish the web app, that can be done with nginx, I have included it and it can be started by running nginx.exe.
+Be sure to check the readme.md in /nginx for more information.
 # Screenshot
 ![alt text](screenshot.jpg)